-Photograph: Courtesy Creative Commons/Flickr/T. Tseng
+Photograph: Courtesy CC/Flickr/T. Tseng

 Johnny Monis is gathering quite a following for himself in his tiny Dupont Circle restaurant.
 Komi’s low-key dining room, a straight shot from front window to kitchen window, is home to some of the most adventurous eating in the city; the youthful chef is essaying New American cuisine with nods to his Mediterranean heritage and whatever else strikes his fancy.
 But neither he nor his staff of personable, fashionable servers is lacking in discipline; just as his talent is for showcasing unusual ingredients without showboating, theirs is for putting guests at ease with the ever-changing menu.
 Foodies will be talking about Monis’s suckling pig for years.
 See also Power Points.